jfageaux/brain/subjects/philosophy/README.md

 ### Immediate Actions
 1. **Start a Philosophy Journal**: Daily reflection on philosophical questions
-2. **Choose a Logic Project**: Build your first philosophical reasoning tool
+2. **Choose a Logic Project**: Build your first reasoning tool (optional)
-3. **Identify Ethical Questions**: Find ethical dilemmas in your other projects
+3. **Identify Ethical Questions**: Find ethical dilemmas in everyday life or projects
-4. **Read Actively**: Start with one philosophical article/chapter per week
+4. **Read Actively**: One philosophical article/chapter per week

 ### Daily Habits (15-30 minutes)
 - **Socratic Questioning**: Ask "why" and "how do you know" about your beliefs
-- **Argument Analysis**: Find one argument online and evaluate its logic
+- **Argument Analysis**: Find one argument and evaluate its logic
-- **Ethical Reflection**: Consider the ethical implications of your daily choices
+- **Ethical Reflection**: Consider the ethical implications of your choices
-- **Philosophical Coding**: Add ethical considerations to your programming projects
+- **Concept Clarification**: Define key terms before debating them

 ### Weekly Milestones
-- **Build One Tool**: Create a new philosophical analysis tool each week
+- **Build One Tool or Outline**: Create an analysis tool or argument map
 - **Write Reflections**: Document insights using the reflection template
-- **Connect Disciplines**: Find philosophical implications in your other subjects
+- **Connect Disciplines**: Find philosophical implications in other subjects
-- **Engage with Ideas**: Discuss philosophical concepts with others or online
+- **Engage with Ideas**: Discuss concepts with others or online

 ---

 *"The philosopher is not a citizen of any community of ideas.
 That is what makes him into a philosopher." - Ludwig Wittgenstein*

-*Build tools that make thinking clearer, more logical, and more ethical!*
+*Build habits that make thinking clearer, more logical, and more ethical!*